How I Escaped Political Correctness & You Can Too

 I do not mean the hot-button dramas that fill the headlines.
 These are just tribal solidarity rituals.

-Political correctness trains you to focus on suffering– yours and others.
+Political correctness trains you to focus on suffering – yours and others.
 It tells you that fighting the system is the way to relieve suffering.
-This mindset originated with the express intent to replace the capitalist system with a socialist system, but controversial terms were dropped to broadened the appeal, so now it’s just “the system.”
+This mindset originated with the express intent to replace the capitalist system with a socialist system, but controversial terms were dropped to broaden the appeal, so now it’s just “the system.”

 You can be a good guy if you submit to the demands of political correctness.
 Good guys are never deemed responsible for what happens to them.
 Bad guys, by contrast, are 100% responsible.
 Whenever you suffer, you know bad guys are the cause, so you learn to hate them viscerally.